American Pride, or White Pride

 The Jungle, Hotdogs are Gross

 We are not the first ones to point out the horror show of the meat industry.
 That honor goes to Upton Sinclair and his book, The Jungle.
 This book tells the gruesome truths about the meatpacking industry.
 Our little meat stick makes a cameo.
 The effect on the public that The Jungle had is unbelievable.
 The same year, 1906, the Meat-Inspection Act was signed into law.
 This is seen as a direct reaction to Sinclair’s stomach churning descriptions of what a meat factory looked like.
 However, American seem to have forgotten what The Jungle has taught us.
 Despite the meat industry having over a hundred years to reform, people are still finding rat hair in their hotdogs.
 To everyone celebrating National Hotdog Day, go to the library.

 Meat is Bad

 Weather it is beef, pork, chicken, or turkey it’s murder.
 If that appeal to emotion did not work, a more practical reason to go meat free is for the positive effect it has on the environment.
 First of all, cattle emissions make up a surprising amount of the country’s carbon footprint.
 Furthermore, this effect is amplified by factory farms.
-When cows are stressed, they produce more methane.
+This is because cows produce more methane when they are in a state of heightened stress.
 However, you only get beef in the most expensive hot dogs.
 Most hotdogs are some ungodly mixture of pork and chicken, and this makes them even more unethical.
 Firstly, pigs are smarter than dogs, so if you would feel bad eating a real hot ‘dog’ than you should feel bad eating a pork hotdog.
 Secondly, out of all the animals that are factory farmed, chickens are by far the worst treated.
 Overall, whatever meat is in your hotdog, it is unethical.